 \section{Introduction}

-Anomaly refers to the breakdown of a symmetry of a classical model owing to quantization.
-One of the most celebrated and vintage examples refers to the chiral anomaly of the (3+1) dimensional massless Dirac fermion in an electromagnetic field \cite{PhysRev.177.2426, Bell1969}.
-Classically, the two species of Weyl fermions under a massless Dirac fermion decouple.
-The chiral current $J_5^{\mu}$, defined as the difference between the currents of the Weyl fermions, is thus conserved $\p_{\mu}J_5^{\mu} = 0$.
-Nonetheless, quantum mechanically $J^{\mu}_5$ cannot be conserved if the total U(1) current $J^{\mu}$, the sum of the two Weyl currents, is computed in a conserved fashion.
-Historically, this anomaly explains the finite decay rate of pion into photons $\pi^0 \to \ga\ga$, and is dubbed triangle anomaly because it appears in a triangle loop diagram when computing this physical process \cite{Bell1969}.
-Ever since its discovery in perturbative calculations, enormous efforts have been dedicated and endowed it with insights from physical and mathematical perspectives.
+Anomaly refers to the breakdown of a symmetry in a classical model due to quantization.
+One of the most celebrated and vintage examples is the chiral anomaly of the (3+1) dimensional massless Dirac fermion in an electromagnetic field \cite{PhysRev.177.2426, Bell1969}.
+Classically, the two species of Weyl fermions in a massless Dirac fermion decouple.
+The chiral current $J_5^{\mu}$, defined as the difference between the currents of the Weyl fermions, is thus conserved $(\p_{\mu}J_5^{\mu} = 0)$.
+Nonetheless, quantum mechanically, $J^{\mu}_5$ cannot be conserved if the total U(1) current $J^{\mu}$, the sum of the two Weyl currents, is computed in a conserved fashion.
+Historically, this anomaly explains the finite decay rate of a pion into photons $(\pi^0 \to \ga\ga)$, and is dubbed the triangle anomaly because it appears in a triangle loop diagram when computing this physical process \cite{Bell1969}.
+Since its discovery in perturbative calculations, enormous efforts have been dedicated to understanding it, providing insights from both physical and mathematical perspectives.
 Examples include Fujikawa's path integral measure \cite{PhysRevLett.42.1195, PhysRevD.21.2848, Fujikawa2004} and the index theorem \`a la Atiyah and Singer \cite{10.2307/1970715, Atiyah1973}.
-The kinetic equation approach for the triangle anomaly came rather late in the last decade \cite{PhysRevLett.109.181602, PhysRevD.87.085016, PhysRevLett.110.262301}.
-In this formulation, the Berry phase of a Weyl fermion around its Fermi surface induces deformations in phase space volume measure and modifies the equal-time commutation relation between two density operators, leading to the chiral anomaly.
-This method provides a brief and elegant derivation for the negative magnetoresistance of the Weyl semimetals \cite{PhysRevB.88.104412, RevModPhys.90.015001}.
+The kinetic equation approach for the triangle anomaly emerged rather late, in the last decade \cite{PhysRevLett.109.162001, PhysRevLett.109.181602, PhysRevD.87.085016, PhysRevLett.110.262301}.
+In this formulation, the Berry curvature of a Weyl fermion around its Fermi surface induces deformations in the phase space volume measure and modifies the equal-time commutation relation between two density operators, leading to the chiral anomaly.
+This method provides a concise and elegant derivation for the negative magnetoresistance of the Weyl semimetals \cite{PhysRevB.88.104412, RevModPhys.90.015001}.